dkambam/purer-interface/fuctor/README.md

-## DEMO: Functor callback
+## Functor callback demo

-Functor
-* Is a function object that can save state.
+This program shows a way to implement callbacks on fuctors.

+Note
+- A functor is an object that behaves like a function
+- Functors enable us to save state if necessary